• Skip to primary navigation

 Ingredients

-The ingredients for this Panera turkey chili are easy to find at most large grocery stores in the U.S. The only ingredients that you may not be familiar with are the ancho chili pepper made by McCormick, and the pasilla chilies, which are found dried in the Mexican spice section.
+The ingredients for this Panera turkey chili are easy to find at most large grocery stores in the U.S. Let's talk about the key ingredients.

 • Meat: We used ground turkey with 85% meat, 15% fat, since it had the most fat content for extra flavor.